savantcare/emr/webclient/components/pt-info/single/1time-Mrow-mField/medications/design/design.md

 │└ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┘└───────────┘ │ │add form but fields will be       │
 │                                                                               │ │pre-filled with the corresponding │
 │                                                                               │ │medicine details                  │
-│ Orders requiring refill                                                       │ │D -> Discontinue                  │
+│ Orders requiring refill                                                       │ │D -> Delete                  │
 │┌────────────────────────────────────────────────────────────────────────────┐ │ └──────────────────────────────────┘
 ││Drug name    | Quantity| #Refill| Direction to patient| Status  | Action    │ │
 │└────────────────────────────────────────────────────────────────────────────┘ │